dcsan/b3vault/effective-accelerationism/transhumanism.md

 ## transhumanism
-Transhumanism is a philosophical and technological movement that seeks to enhance human capabilities and transcend biological limitations through the use of science and technology, ultimately aiming to achieve a posthuman state.
+Transhumanism is a philosophical and cultural movement that seeks to enhance human abilities and transcend biological limitations through the use of technology and science.
+Its goal is to evolve humanity into a post-human species with enhanced intelligence, longevity, and physical capabilities.